Electron transport in a weakly disordered Weyl semimetal: Introduction

 The problem of a disordered Weyl semimetal considered in this work is technically more challenging.
 We will encounter stronger ultraviolet divergences that can be absorbed into redefinition of model parameters (Fermi energy, disorder strength etc).
 Such finite renormalizations are automatically taken into account by the dimensional regularization scheme \cite{ZJustin02}.
 The remaining logarithmic divergences will be cut at the scale $\Delta$.
 They do not cancel out in any observable quantity and will constitute an important part of our results.
+Let us emphasize that we develop a perturbative approach applicable in a relatively broad range of parameters (such as Fermi energy $E$, mean free time $\tau$ and UV cutoff $\Delta$).
+At the same time, possible nonperturbative effects, that are widely discussed in the context of Weyl semimetals \cite{Sbierski14, Trescher17, DasSarma16-2, Bera16, Roy18,Syzranov15-1, Syzranov15-2, Roy16, Syzranov16, Louvet16, Erratum, Altland15, Nandishore14, Holder17, DasSarma16-1, Buchhold18, Ominato14, Klier19, Pix21}, may occur only in an exponentially narrow parameter range near the Weyl point and will be disregarded in this work.
+We provide detailed estimates of the applicability of our approach in the Discussion section at the end of the paper.

 The structure of the work is the following.
 In Sec.\ \ref{sec:Statement}, we formulate the problem and explain some details of the dimensional regularization scheme.
 Sec.\ \ref{sec:SCBA} contains a mean-field calculation of the density of states and conductivity based on the self-consistent Born approximation.
 This approach is similar to Ref.\ \cite{Klier19}.
 In Sec.\ \ref{sec:beyond}, we calculate interference contributions due to diagrams with two and three intersecting impurity lines.
 We show that these diagrams provide non-analytic corrections to the observable quantities.
 Main results are summarized and discussed in Sec.\ \ref{sec:conclusion}.
 Technically intricate details of the calculation of polarization operators in an arbitrary dimension are outlined in Appendix \ref{App}.